 2. Evaluate Your Current Situation

 After you’ve spent some time imagining the future you want for your business, the next step is to take an honest look at where you are now.
-Evaluate your business based on your current strategy, customers, resources, and personnel.
+Evaluate your business based on your current sales strategy, customers, resources, and personnel.
 Ask yourself how equipped you are to reach your vision, and what you’ll need to get there.
 These reflections will inform the goals you set by helping you define the performance and activities that will support your company strategy.

 In order for goals to be effective, they have to be grounded in both your desired future, and your current reality.
 A good sales goal is a bridge between where you are at now, and where you see yourself in the future.
 In the example I mentioned about expanding your customer base, if a large portion of your current business comes from existing long-standing customers, you might start by focusing on cultivating three referrals from each customer and set that as a goal.